viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 ```

 An alternative name for `in_place` that is coherent with `unexpect` could be `expect`.
 Being compatible with `optional<T>` seems more important.
 So this proposal doesn’t propose such a `expect` tag.

-The alternative and also comprehensive initialization approach, which is not compatible with the default construction of `expected<T,E>` to `E()`, could have been a variadic perfect forwarding constructor that just forwards any set of arguments to the constructor of the contained object of type `T`.
+The alternative and also comprehensive initialization approach, which is compatible with the default construction of `expected<T,E>` as `T()`, could have been a variadic perfect forwarding constructor that just forwards any set of arguments to the constructor of the contained object of type `T`.

 ## Almost never-empty guaranty

 *TODO: revise this section as it cannot always be ensured*

-As `boost::variant<unexpected_type<E>,T>`, `expected<T,E>` ensures that it is never empty.
+As `boost::variant<T,unexpected_type<E>>`, `expected<T,E>` ensures that it is never empty.
 All instances `v` of type `expected<T,E>` guarantee that `v` has constructed content of one of the types `T` or `E`, even if an operation on `v` has previously failed.

 This implies that expected may be viewed precisely as a union of exactly its bounded types.
-This “never-empty” property insulates the user from the possibility of undefined expected content and the significant additional complexity-of-use attendant with such a possibility.
+This “never-empty” property insulates the user from the possibility of undefined `expected` content and the significant additional complexity-of-use attendant with such a possibility.

 ## The default constructor